What is the space now?

-Visitors stop at the English Heritage welcome van to find out more information, be welcomed and buy tickets. #GatheringPlace #GatheringHeritage
+Many thousands of visitors each year come to learn the story of Clifford’s Tower, stopping at the English Heritage welcome van to find out more information, be welcomed and buy tickets. #GatheringPlace #GatheringHeritage

 People mill across what was a road but has become a pedestrian area with the distinction between pavement and road minimised. #GatheringPlace

 People who are blind and partially sighted can navigate easily as the route up into the area from the bus stop is carefully designed. #GatheringPlace #GatheringOnTheMove

 People sit and enjoy the view towards the river Ouse and are able to appreciate how the landscape has a definite rise and fall, and then realise why this was the perfect place to build the castle. #GatheringPlace

 People notice that trees mark the route towards Tower Gardens and the Ouse and point towards the other part of the Norman defences at Baile Hill. #GatheringPlace #GatheringHeritage